-Join David Rivers for an in-depth discussion in this video Matching colors with the Eyedropper tool, part of PowerPoint 2013 Power Shortcuts.
+Join David Rivers for an in-depth discussion in this video Matching colors with the Eyedropper tool, part of PowerPoint 2013: Tips, Tricks, and Shortcuts.

 - This next power shortcut's gonna make it fast and easy to find the right color you need when formatting objects.
 We're gonna test it out on our KE Company Info slideshow we've been working on here on slide two.
 If you skipped to this movie, open up KE_Company_Info_0102.
 You'll find it in the Chapter One folder of your exercise files.
 Let's start with this first object.
 Let's say we want to recolor the white border that goes around the outside, just like we see with the other objects.
 And it would be good to get a matching color, something that maybe appears in our logo or in the slide background, for example.